ksctl/ksctl/website/docs/providers/azure.md

 # Azure

-AZURE support for the HA and managed support
+AZURE support for the HA and Managed Cluster

 ## Prequisites